Gores Holdings VII (NASDAQ:GSEV) Sees Large Volume Increase

-Gores Holdings VII, Inc. (NASDAQ:GSEV) saw unusually-high trading volume on Thursday .
-Approximately 49,419 shares traded hands during trading, a decline of 36% from the previous session’s volume of 76,822 shares.The stock last traded at $9.96 and had previously closed at $9.94.
+Gores Holdings VII, Inc. (NASDAQ:GSEV) shares saw strong trading volume on Thursday .
+420,276 shares were traded during mid-day trading, an increase of 247% from the previous session’s volume of 120,991 shares.The stock last traded at $9.94 and had previously closed at $9.89.

 Gores Holdings VII, Inc intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was incorporated in 2020 and is based in Boulder, Colorado.